jadecobra/python_tdd_exercises/source/calculator/calculator_11.rst

 * I use :kbd:`ctrl+s` on the keyboard in ``website.py`` to run the tests, they are still green.

-* I want the operation to show up between the 2 numbers, I change the order in ``index.html``
+* I want the operation to show up between the two numbers, I change the order in ``index.html``

   .. code-block:: HTML
     :lineno-start: 2